-Whole body donations are an invaluable resource for medical education and development.
-Most people in Sweden who wish to donate their bodies can do so, and thereby benefit medical science.
+Whole-body donations are an invaluable resource for medical education and development.
+Most people in Sweden who wish to donate their bodies can do so and thereby benefit medical education and science.

-Despite major advances in terms of technical and digital development, there remains a large need for whole body donations to medical education and research.
+Despite major advances in terms of technical and digital development, there remains a large need for whole-body donations to medical education and development.
 Sophisticated computer simulation and high-tech imaging technologies cannot replace the added value offered by teaching using donated bodies.
 These studies also provide us with important information and knowledge regarding differences between individuals, age groups and genders.

 How donated bodies are used